rockset/stacky/README.md

 2. ansicolors
 3. simple-term-menu
 ```
-sudo pip3 install asciitree ansicolors simple-term-menu
+pip3 install asciitree ansicolors simple-term-menu
 ```

+After which `stacky` can be directly run with `./src/stacky/stacky.py`.
+We would recommend symlinking `stacky.py` into your path so you can use it anywhere

+## Accessing Github
 Stacky doesn't use any git or Github APIs.
 It expects `git` and `gh` cli commands to work and be properly configured.
 For instructions on installing the github cli `gh` please read their [documentation](https://cli.github.com/manual/).

-After which `stacky` can be directly run with `./stacky`.
-We would recommend symlinking `stacky` into your path so you can use it anywhere

 ## Usage
 `stacky` stores all information locally, within your git repository